ollegreen/Retail_Sales_Demand_Predictions/capstone_proposal.md

 **Olle**

-We will use the dataset provided by Manjeet Singh on Kaggle.com [Link](https://www.kaggle.com/manjeetsingh/retaildataset).
-This will be
+We will use the dataset provided by Manjeet Singh on Kaggle.com "Retail Data Analytics Historical sales data from 45 stores" [link](https://www.kaggle.com/manjeetsingh/retaildataset).
+In this dataset we find three separate files:
+- **Features data set.csv** -
+- **sales data-set.csv** -
+- **stores data-set.csv** -